josh-collinsworth/joco-gridsome/src/projects/svelte-dad-joke.md

 featuredMedia: projects/svelte-dad-joke.png
 link: https://dadjokefinder.netlify.app/
 category: code
+tags: [app, svelte]
+summary: If you need this, you're not a dad.
 ---

 A [Svelte](https://svelte.dev) project that either retrieves a random dad joke for you (from an API), or allows you to search, both loosely and strictly.